The complete assembly instructions are here to help you decide if you’re up to the DIY portion of the project.

 If you’re building a Mini Moonboard the T-nuts will be 6″ up from the bottom to put them the spec distance from the apex.
 Side to side spacing is on Moon’s site.

 Measure the outside to outside dimension of the channels at the pivot ‘ears’ at the bottom of the wall.
 This is typically 96 3/8″ but could be a little different on your wall.
 Your measurement will be the dimension of your kickboard frame.
 For clarity the following directions will assume that your measurement is 96 3/8″ The frame can be 2x4s throughout and the long members of the frame will be your measurement less 3″ to allow for the spacer blocks.
 Frame a 93 3/8″ x 8 1/2″ rectangle and add a 7 1/4″ block to each side.
 Screw on a 96″ x 8 1/2″ piece of plywood and use the plywood to keep the frame square.
 The plywood does not have to be one piece and will normally be a little short.
 This cause no problems, just leave a 3/16″ gap on each side.
-Be sure to get several screws into the short blocks on the ends as these blocks are what keep the floor braces attached and plumb.
+Be sure to get a couple of screws into the short blocks on the ends as these blocks are what keep the floor braces attached and plumb.
 Use a hand saw to cut out the 1 1/4″ squares on each side.

 Once the kickboard panel is complete you can attach it to the floor braces.
 Assemble the floor braces and kickboard as shown, making sure that the bottoms of all three pieces are in the same plane.
 It’s probably easiest to shim everything level as you’re probably going to want it level in the end anyway.
 Clamp the floor brace to the kickboard with the plywood face flush with the angle face of the floor braces.
 Drill though the holes in the angle and the two end blocks of the kickboard and install the supplied 5/16″ carriage bolts with the carriage heads into the wood and the washers and nuts on the steel sides.
+Leave the 5/16″ carriage bolts loose at this time.

 Assembling the wall to the kickboard

 Use saw horses or other to support the wall at approximately the angle shown and close to the balance point.
 The higher the angle the more clearance you will have to make the connection to the floor braces.
-Align the holes with the channels inside of the floor braces(a vicegrip clamping the two flanges together may be helpful) (you can temporarily loosen the 5/16″ carriage bolts if you need more clearance) and install the Grade 5-5/8″ x 1 1/2″ bolts as far as you can with the washer on the outside before engaging the nut.
+Align the holes with the channels inside of the floor braces using one of the 5/8″ gravity pins as an alignment tool.
+Leaving the 5/16′ carriage bolts loose helps with aligning everything.
+A vicegrip clamping the two flanges together will be helpful in installing the 1 1/2″x5/8″ bolts without damaging the threads.
+The 5/8″ nuts with the tails go in the 1 1/4″ squares that you have cut out, tails toward the rear.
+The tails are so that you don’t need a second 15/16″ wrench to tighten the hinge bolts after setting the angle.
+They also allow the whole climbing wall to be slid back against the room wall without worrying about clearance for the second wrench.
+Install the Grade 5-5/8″ x 1 1/2″ bolts as far as you can with the washer on the outside before engaging the nut.
 This is to minimize damage to the threads.
-Leave the bolts slightly loose so that the connection can pivot.
+Leave the bolts slightly loose at this time so that the connection can pivot.

 Telescoping Support Struts